 Normally, students are not eligible to enroll in major courses until they are accepted into the degree program.
 Students may petition to waive this rule when extenuating circumstances warrant.

-Students are eligible to continue in the EFD as long as they:
+Students are eligible to continue in the EFD as long as, within two years, they: